AmyHudson/AmyHudson/README.md

 ###
-My name is Amy and I am interested in leveraging big data towards understanding ecological macrosystems.
-I am currently a postdoc with the USDA-ARS and their [Scientific Computing Initiative Network (SCINet)](https://scinet.usda.gov/).
+I'm interested in how climate and ecology interact across space and time.
+In my current postdoc with the USDA-ARS and the [Scientific Computing Initiative Network (SCINet)](https://scinet.usda.gov/) I focus on how these interactions impact [dryland ecosystems across the globe and the spread of a livestock disease across the western US](https://scinet.usda.gov/stories/2021/04/15/Hudson.html).

 <!--
 **AmyHudson/AmyHudson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.